Writing Without Words: Visualizing Jack Kerouac’s On The Road

 By Maria Popova

 London-based artist Stefanie Posavec has a gift for words.
 Or for the lack thereof, to be exact.
-Her latest project, Writing Without Words, explores the literary world when its most important building blocks are removed by visually representing text.
+Her Writing Without Words project explores the literary world when its most important building blocks are removed by visually representing text.

 The project uses Jack Kerouac’s iconic On The Road and takes a number of different approaches in dissecting its content visually.
 One examines “literary organism patterns” through simple tree structures that divide each of the book’s three parts into chapters, which divide into paragraphs, paragraphs into sentences, and sentences into words.
 All these elements are color-coded based on key themes in the book.